 Virscend University accepts admissions year-round.
 Admissions decisions are made by the Admissions Committee which consists of the Director of Admissions, faculty and staff.
 Submission Instruction (Bachelor of Science Application)

-- 1. Fill out the application form online https://virscend.com/apply-for-vu/ - 2.
-Upload all needed document - 3.
+- 1. Fill out the application form online https://virscend.edu/apply-now - 2.
+Upload all needed documents - 3.
 Pay for the application fee (nonrefundable)

 2.1.2 BS Admission Submission Instruction